-• The total amount that may be contributed to the Plan on your behalf in any year may not exceed the lesser of 100% of your compensation or \$56,000 (for 2019).
+• The total amount that may be contributed to the Plan on your behalf in any year may not exceed the lesser of 100% of your compensation or \$69,000 (for 2024).
+This dollar limit is indexed; therefore, it may increase each year for cost-of-living adjustments.